luckys/ddd-forum/README.md

 [🇬🇧 English](./README.md) · [🇪🇸 Español](./README.es.md)

 Nuxt 4 forum project applying Domain-Driven Design (DDD) in the style of Codely.
 The API lives under `server/` and the application under `app/`.
 Persistence is powered by Drizzle ORM and SQLite (better-sqlite3).
-Pagination is implemented with small OOP value objects and a builder, returning a metadata-rich response.
+Pagination is implemented with small OOP value objects, a presenter, and a shared helper, returning a metadata-rich response.

 ## Stack
 - Nuxt 4 (Nitro + Vite)